MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 keywords: Microsoft Mesh, getting started, Mesh 201, tutorial, GitHub, WebSlates, web
 ---

-# Mesh 201 Tutorial Chapter 1: Overview and setup
+# Mesh 201 Tutorial Chapter 1: Overview, set up and get started

 If you completed the [Mesh 101 tutorial](../mesh-101-tutorial/mesh-101-01-overview-and-setup.md), you got up and running with creating a Mesh experience and gaining a solid understanding of Interactables, Physics, Visual Scripting, and more.
 In this tutorial, you build on that knowledge and learn how to use WebSlates to display web content in your experience.
 The tutorial includes an interactive globe; when an event attendee clicks on the globe, the coordinates (latitude and longitude) of the location they clicked are captured and added to a Bing Maps URL as parameters.
 An HTTP request is then made using that URL, and a map of the selected area is downloaded from Bing Maps to a nearby WebSlate.